Last updated: May 11, 2022 | Archive

 You can read about Google's data retention policies, which address how long it takes us to delete your information, including your Nest data.
 You can also delete your structures (homes) and remove home members or devices at any time by managing your settings in your Home app.

 For example, after you delete your account, your Nest thermostat will still be able to control your heating and air-conditioning system, sense motion to determine whether to switch to Eco Temperatures, let you choose an automatic or manual schedule, and use other basic functions.
 It will also remember your Wi-Fi information.
 This means it will stay connected to the internet and continue to communicate with our servers.
 It may also receive software updates.
-The thermostat will send data and its originating IP address to our servers as long as it’s connected to the internet.
+The thermostat will send data and its originating IP address to our servers as long as it's connected to the internet.
 If you don't want data logging and software updates to continue, you should disconnect your thermostat from your Wi-Fi network.
-See FAQs about accounts in the Nest app to learn more.
+Go to FAQs about accounts in the Nest app to learn more.

 To turn off sending reports to Google for the following devices and services: